QuadraLogics/QuadraLogics.github.io/_selfpacetraining/DevOpsMasterArchitect.md

 portfolioHeaderB: About your trainer
 portfolioHeaderBN: Anju M Dominic
 portfolioHeaderB1: Founder | Speaker | Author
 portfolioHeaderB1C: Anju M Dominic is a well accredited professional corporate trainer and consultant in the field of DevOps .
 She has conducted over 70+ hands-on workshops across different product and service companies.
-She is also a trainer/author across various training companies including PluralSight, Edureka, KnowledgeHut, etc. She is currently the Principal consultant and founder of QuadraLogics, a boutique training/consulting firm.
+She is also a trainer/author across various training companies including PluralSight, Edureka, Coursera, etc. She is currently the Principal consultant and founder of QuadraLogics, a boutique training/consulting firm.
 Anju is well known for her contributions to technical articles which includes two books and several whitepapers in the field of software engineering.
 She is also a regular speaker for many DevOps and Agile conferences
 portfolioHeaderLink: https://www.youtube.com/embed/5V0ID_4lGWc?start=12

 CTAHead1: Buy Self Paced Workshop